 NIDA supports a broad portfolio of research that encompasses basic, behavioral, epidemiological, health services, prevention, and treatment development research that examines the underlying mechanisms and health effects of substance use and substance use disorders.
-Interested applicants should review NIDA’s
+Interested applicants should review NIDA’s strategic plan and

 funding priorities and are highly encouraged to contact program staff listed below to discuss your application prior to submission.

 Applicants are encouraged to visit the following Web site to learn more about NIDA research training-related opportunities and resources:

 Peer Review Contact Dharmendar Rathore, Ph.D.
 Email:

 NIEHS supports research to discover how the environment affects people in order to promote healthier lives, and invites applications from qualified postdoctoral fellows who plan to pursue an independent research career in the environmental health sciences.
 The Institute funds a substantial portfolio of research conducted by investigators in many disciplines that span the range from basic mechanistic research to clinical and epidemiologic studies using human subjects.
 More information can be found on the NIEHS web site at: